keep-network/keep-core/solidity/dashboard/README.md

   * create symbolic link `artifacts/` to `build/contracts` with `ln -s build/contracts artifacts`.
   * Create a global symlink for a `@keep-network/keep-core` dependency with `npm link`
 * Go to the `dashboard` directory and tell the application to use the global symlink with `npm link @keep-network/keep-core`
-* When you don’t want to use the local version of `@keep-network/keep-core` anymore, delete the symlink with `npm uninstall --no-save some-dep && npm install`
+* When you don’t want to use the local version of `@keep-network/keep-core` anymore, delete the symlink with `npm uninstall --no-save @keep-network/keep-core && npm install`

 ## Internal testnet